Veams/generator-veams/README.md

 └───_output
 ```

-## Gruntfile
+## Task Runners

+PG supports `Grunt` and/or `Gulp` as task runner.

+### Grunt

-For our Gruntfile we use the grunt module [load-grunt-configs](https://github.com/creynders/load-grunt-configs/) to split up the file in multiple task files.
+For Grunt and our Gruntfile we use the grunt module [load-grunt-configs](https://github.com/creynders/load-grunt-configs/) to split up the file in multiple task files.
 You can find these task files in the following directory:

  * helpers/_grunt

-## Plugins and Modules
+#### Grunt Modules

-There are standard grunt modules I use.
+There are standard grunt modules we use.
 These are:

  * [grunt-contrib-clean](https://github.com/gruntjs/grunt-contrib-clean) - Clean your directories.
  * [grunt-concurrent](https://github.com/sindresorhus/grunt-concurrent) - Run grunt tasks concurrently .